British Empire Exhibition: In popular culture

-The Exhibition is a key location in the P. G. Wodehouse short story, "The Rummy Affair of Old Biffy", in which Sir Roderick Glossop describes it as "the most supremely absorbing and educational collection of objects, both animate and inanimate, gathered from the four corners of the Empire, that has ever been assembled in England's history."
+The exhibition is a key location in the P. G. Wodehouse short story, "The Rummy Affair of Old Biffy", in which Sir Roderick Glossop describes it as "the most supremely absorbing and educational collection of objects, both animate and inanimate, gathered from the four corners of the empire, that has ever been assembled in England's history."
 Bertie Wooster is somewhat less impressed, remarking that "millions of people, no doubt, are so constituted that they scream with joy and excitement at the spectacle of a stuffed porcupine-fish or a glass jar of seeds from Western Australia – but not Bertram".

 The British Empire Exhibition features in David Lean's 1944 film This Happy Breed, starring Celia Johnson.

-In Sir John Betjeman's celebrated Metro-Land (1973) the poet recalls his childhood experience of the exhibition in the "Wembley" segment.

 In the 31st episode of The Duchess of Duke Street (1977), a scene opens on Mrs Crocker holding up a large souvenir teatowel from the British Empire Exhibition 1925 as Mary and Starr discuss with other servants what they had enjoyed at the exhibition.
 The scene ends with old Merriman saying it could not compare with the Great Exhibition.

 In Charlie Higson's Young Bond novel SilverFin (Puffin, 2005), the young James Bond is impressed by the height of the rollercoaster at the British Empire Exhibition in 1925.

-The Exhibition features in the opening scene of the 2010 film The King's Speech.
-The film is based on the future George VI's relationship with speech therapist Lionel Logue following his speech at the Exhibition on 31 October 1925, which proved to be highly embarrassing due to his pronounced stammer.